 HAL should carry out reviews of disruption incidents and of practice exercises held jointly with other stakeholders, as noted above.
-Reviews should be lead by an independent reviewer, and the scope of each review should be discussed with stakeholders.
+Where the CAA reasonably requests it, reviews of disruption incidents should be lead by an independent reviewer and, in any case, the scope of each review should be discussed with stakeholders.
 Reviews should include as a minimum:

-- details of both the cause of the incident and the response; - the degree of stakeholder engagement and participation in the contingency management and recovery, including compliance with the rules of conduct required under the licence and compliance with processes set up for reductions in demand during times of reduced capacity; - an assessment of the effectiveness of current plans and processes designed to manage disruption; - the effectiveness of provision of welfare and information to passengers.
+- details of the cause of the incident or the purpose of the exercise and the response; - the degree of stakeholder engagement and participation in the contingency management and recovery, including compliance with the rules of conduct required under the licence and compliance with processes set up for reductions in demand during times of reduced capacity; - an assessment of the effectiveness of current plans and processes designed to manage disruption; - the effectiveness of provision of welfare and information to passengers.